Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection

 \subsection{Main Results}

-\textbf{COCO Dataset.} We compare our P$^3$OVD with existing open-vocabulary methods on the COCO dataset~\cite{lin2014microsoft}.
-As shown in Table \ref{table:main_results}, P$^3$OVD achieves the state-of-the-art performance~(i.e., 31.5\% mAP) on the novel categories of the COCO dataset and 4.5\% mAP improvement on overall categories compared to another self-training based method OVD-ALBEF~\cite{gao2021towards}.
-Besides, by comparing with the P$^3$OVD~(w/o FT), e.g., 31.5\% mAP vs. 29.8\% mAP, we further demonstrate the necessity of the fine-grained adapting stage with learnable visual and text prompts for dense alignment tasks.
+\textbf{COCO Dataset.} We compare our VTP-OVD with existing open-vocabulary methods on the COCO dataset~\cite{lin2014microsoft}.
+As shown in Table \ref{table:main_results}, VTP-OVD achieves the state-of-the-art performance~(i.e., 31.5\% mAP) on the novel categories of the COCO dataset and 4.5\% mAP improvement on overall categories compared to another self-training based method OVD-ALBEF~\cite{gao2021towards}.
+Besides, by comparing with the VTP-OVD~(w/o FT), e.g., 31.5\% mAP vs. 29.8\% mAP, we further demonstrate the necessity of the fine-grained adapting stage with learnable visual and text prompts for dense alignment tasks.
 Note that we utilize the basic vision-language model~(VLM) CLIP~\cite{radford2021learning} and do not use the caption data, guaranteeing the transfer ability to other VLMs or pre-training datasets without caption information.
 Clarification should be made that self-training-based methods~(e.g., OVD-ALBEF~\cite{gao2021towards} and ours) usually achieve slightly worse on base classes compared to the knowledge-distillation~(KD) method~(e.g., ViLD~\cite{gu2021open}).
 We attribute this to the reason that self-training methods make the model optimize more towards novel classes via generating massive pseudo labels on them, while KD-based methods try to keep the performance of the base class by only distilling the classification ability.

-\textbf{Generalization Abilities.} To further demonstrate the open-vocabulary ability of the detector trained through the P$^3$OVD pipeline, we directly transfer the final detection model trained on COCO datasets, to other detection datasets, including PASCAL VOC~\cite{everingham2010pascal}, Object365~\cite{shao2019objects365} and LVIS~\cite{gupta2019lvis}.
-Experimental results in Table~\ref{tab:generalization} show that our P$^3$OVD achieves the best generalization ability even adopted to the datasets with much more categories than the pre-trained dataset, i.e., 81 classes in COCO vs. 1203 classes in LVIS.
+\textbf{Generalization Abilities.} To further demonstrate the open-vocabulary ability of the detector trained through the VTP-OVD pipeline, we directly transfer the final detection model trained on COCO datasets, to other detection datasets, including PASCAL VOC~\cite{everingham2010pascal}, Object365~\cite{shao2019objects365} and LVIS~\cite{gupta2019lvis}.
+Benefit from the training on non-base pseudo labels, experimental results in Table~\ref{tab:generalization} show that our VTP-OVD achieves the best generalization ability even adopted to the datasets with much more categories than the pre-trained dataset, i.e., 81 classes in COCO vs. 1203 classes in LVIS.
 Note that we do not compare with ViLD~\cite{gu2021open} since it does not provide either this experiment result or the code.